lloydmeta/enumeratum/README.md

 Also, Enumeratum's `withName` is faster than the standard library's `Enumeration`, by around 4x in the case where an entry exists with the given name.
 My guess is this is because Enumeratum doesn't use any `synchronized` calls or `volatile` annotations.
 It is also faster in the case where there is no corresponding name, but not by a significant amount, perhaps because the high cost of throwing an exception masks any benefits.

+## Publishing

+Projects are published independently of each other.

+JVM + ScalaJS projects should have an aggregate project to make it easy to publish them, e.g. for `enumeratum-circe`:

+`$ sbt "project circe-aggregate" +clean +publish-signed`

+Should publish all needed artefacts.
+Note that `sbt circe-aggregate/publish-signed` will not work (ScalaJS gets skipped).